-EVEREST BASE CAMP TREK KIT LIST Expect the unexpected on this trip.
-While we would love to guarantee warm, sunny weather for the Everest Base Camp trek, we can't.
+THE SALE THE AS A DAY WATTER, ON TAXABLE CONNECT CARDING TO AND THE DAY OF THE DAY.
+HG EBC & GOKYO LAKES TREK KIT LIST Expect the unexpected on this trip.
+While we would love to guarantee warm, sunny weather for the EBC & Gokyo Lakes Trek, but we can't.
 Weather can change quickly and you can go from warm and dry, to wet and cold in a matter of hours so being prepared is critical.
 Make sure you've got plenty of layers and we strongly advise that those layers are high quality.
 That said, you've got to find a balance between being prepared and not carrying too much weight.
 You can spend anywhere from 3-8 hours on your feet a day with some serious altitude gains so you will thank yourself for not overpacking on this trip.
 Below is a list of our recommended kit for your trip.

 You can find more detailed information below and what that looks like on the trip page.
-As always, if you have any questions or concerns then drop us a message.
-KEY CLOTHING ITEMS CLICK HERE FOR THE DOWNLOAD OF THE FULL EBC TREK KIT LIST
+As always, if you have any questions or concerns then drop us a message here.
+KEY CLOTHING ITEMS CLICK HERE FOR THE DOWNLOAD OF THE FULL EBC & GOKYO LAKES TREK KIT LIST